joelakuhn/becca/readme.md

 - Handle binary files properly
 - ~~Watch globs, so adding a file that matches a pipeline glob will automatically be added to the pipeline when it is created, and files in a pipeline that are removed from the filesystem will automatically be removed from the pipeline.~~
 - ~~Remove files from a pipeline when they are removed from the file system or renamed.~~
+- Support source maps.
+These might be more generalized as "rider" files that ride along with your main files in the pipeline.

+## Plugins to add

+- Image Magic
+- Babel
+- TypeScript
+- More markdown flavors
+- Traceur
+- Elm
+- Less
+- Autoprefixer
+- CSScomb
+- Handlebars
+- Mustache
+- Dust
+- Emblem
+- Marko
+- jpegtran
+- closure-compiler
+- html-minifier
+- Bless